JustGoodOldHaroldHere/PlexConfiguration/general.md

 # General configuration
-Here i will cover some basic main basis for your setup
+Here i will cover some basic configuration for your setup
 ## Run all commands with sudo

 ### Users and groups